Zinke's Handwritten Resignation Note: A Bear To Read, A Bone To Critics

 Is that one of the pens you’re famous for?
 If so, you were robbed.
 It doesn’t write worth &$%¥. pic.twitter.com/vjVuN6cRD1— Kat L (@KatL86063499) January 2, 2019

 Trump has not named a permanent replacement for Zinke.
-NPR reports the acting secretary, David Bernhardt, is a former lobbyist for the oil industry who has also held several positions at the Department of the Interior.
+NPR reports that the acting secretary, David Bernhardt, is a former lobbyist for the oil industry who has also held several positions at the Department of the Interior.